drclaireslee/drclaireslee.github.io/README.md

 ```bash
 npm run deploy
 ```
 This will deploy any changes to the gh-pages branch, which will display the changes on the website.
-DO NOT MODIFY THE GH-PAGES BRANCH DIRECTLY, as this can cause errors with deployment.
+<b>DO NOT MODIFY THE GH-PAGES BRANCH DIRECTLY</b>, as this can cause errors with deployment.

+<b>NOTE</b>: It will take a few minutes for your build to complete after deploying.
+Changes to the site will not come immediately.

 # Website Description Given By Dr. Claire Lee:
 I am planning to update my professional website to better showcase my recent research activities and teaching experiences.
 The updated site will serve as a comprehensive platform to highlight my academic and professional contributions, while also providing useful information for different audiences.